User Onboarding

 Module 2 requirements

-We maintained a consistent design approach using an accordion and placing it in a high-visibility top section of the Home page.
-With a clear hierarchy of information we confirmed the conditions and showed user the path to actions.
+I applied a consistent design approach using an accordion pattern and placing it in a high-visibility top section of the account dashboard.
+With a clear hierarchy of information we confirmed the purchase conditions and showed user the path to actions.

 Module placement and responsive view